 Social Security for the Employed

-People who work for a traditional employer have one fairly significant tax benefit that goes beyond basic record keeping benefits.
+People who work for a traditional employer have one significant tax benefit that goes beyond basic record keeping benefits.
 That is the fact that the employer and employee share the Social Security tax contribution – each one paying 6.2 percent on your earnings as well as each paying 1.45 percent of earnings as taxes into Medicare.

 Social Security Responsibilities for the Self-Employed